 Everyone that has ever ridden a Vespa or old motorcycle knows what it is like to not have a gas gauge.
-Since Lithium batteries have a flat curve, it is difficult to provide a good indication of remaining life, but something needs to be provided.
+Since Lithium batteries have a flat curve, it is difficult to provide a good indication of remaining life in the battery, but something needs to be provided.
 One alternative is to do like a Vespa and have a reserve option.
-The bike will stop and demand the user switch over to reserve when the power drops below a certain level.
+The bike will stop and demand the user switch over to reserve when the power drops below a certain votage level.
 In that way, the user has time to make ones way to a recharge station or to switch to pedaling.
 In night driving, the reserve might be switched only to provide warning lights and not to power the motor.
+Another alternative or additional indicator is to clock the batteries time in use since last charged.
+But, neither approach is ideal and a full to empty gauge would certainly not be linear.